tbwester/ratpac-nudot/README.md

 ## Running the Bo Optical Simulation
 * ./bo\_total\_autorun.sh [runpath] [new]

 This script runs the two optical simulations (plate-to-PMT with 420nm light and source-to-plate with 128nm light).
-The outputs (final counts of hits on the PMT) are saved to output/[runpath]/gqe\_data.txt.
-The parameters for the simulation stages are set within the bash script, and can (and should) be modified.
+The output is a simulated PE spectrum which is saved to output/[runpath]/pespec.root.
+The parameters for the simulation (number of events and positions to test) are set within the bash script, and can be modified.

 The [new] flag forces a re-run of the plate-to-PMT simulation.
-If this option is ommitted, and if the file analysis/weights.txt file already exists, the script will skip the plate-to-PMT simulation and use the existing weight values.
+If this option is ommitted, and if the file output/[runpath]/weights.txt file already exists, the script will skip the plate-to-PMT simulation and use the existing weight values for the source-to-plate simulation.

 Additional material parameters are set in data/OPTICS.ratdb.
+The simulation geometry files are in data/bo\_final/ and data/bo\_src/ for the plate-to-PMT and plate-to-source simulations respectively.
+Both files should have the same geometry elements, but in the plate-to-PMT simulation, the PMT volume is sensitive, while in the source-to-plate simulation, the TPB plate is sensitive.

 ## Adding a feature
 * git checkout develop